Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 Man working out outside after supplementing with iron

 Do you lack the energy you need each day?
 Do you follow a plant-based diet?
 Have you recently donated blood?
 Do you have gastrointestinal issues?
 You may have an iron deficiency.
-Iron deficiency is so prevalent that the World Health Organization (WHO) has identified it as the most widespread nutritional deficiency in the world, affecting 25% of the world’s population.
+Iron deficiency is so prevalent that the World Health Organization (WHO) has identified it as the most widespread nutritional deficiency worldwide, affecting 25% of the global population.

-The WHO says iron deficiency affects 2 billion people around the world.
+The WHO estimates that iron deficiency affects 2 billion people worldwide.
 The lack of iron is more common in developing countries compared to the United States, as well as among vegetarians, vegans, young children, and women in their reproductive years.
-Surprisingly, WHO states that 20% of maternal deaths were due to anemia from iron deficiency.
+Surprisingly, the WHO states that 20% of maternal deaths were due to anemia from iron deficiency.

 Anemia is the most common blood disorder in the United States.
 Anemia occurs when your blood has a lower-than-normal amount of hemoglobin or red blood cells.
-The four types of anemia are iron deficiency (which is the most common type of anemia), pernicious, aplastic, and hemolytic anemia.
-Blood loss, lack of red blood cell production, and high rates of blood cell destruction are the main causes of anemia.
+The four types of anemia are iron deficiency (the most common), pernicious, aplastic, and hemolytic.
+Blood loss, reduced red blood cell production, and increased blood cell destruction are the leading causes of anemia.
 Anemia symptoms can be mild or severe and include pale or yellowish skin, weakness, and fatigue.
 As severity increases, you may feel short of breath or experience other symptoms.
-In rare cases, medicine may be required to help the body produce more red blood cells, but the majority of anemia cases can be treated with iron supplements and a healthy diet.†
+In rare cases, medication may be needed to help the body produce more red blood cells.
+Often, a physician or health care professional may recommend increasing iron intake through diet or supplementation, depending on the cause†.

 Two Types of Iron